praveentamarapalli/Simplotel-HTML/README.md

 ## Project Description

 This assignment assesses the front-end development skills of replicating a provided design using plain HTML and CSS.
 The project must be fully responsive on desktop, tablet, and mobile, without relying on frameworks.
-It's a crucial step in the interview process, evaluating attention to detail, design fidelity, and front-end proficiency.

 ## Technologies Used

 The technologies used to build the project are: